Luctia/ezarr/README.md

 that difficult to set them yourself, and quite difficult to do it automatically.
 For other containers, configuration files are automatically generated, so these are more easily edited, but I currently don't believe this is worth the effort.

+On top of the above, connecting the containers above would mean setting a password and creating an API key for all of them.
+This would lead to everyone using Ezarr having the same API key and user/ password combination.
+Personally, I'd rather trust users to figure this out on their own rather than trusting them to change these passwords and keys.